 Usually it is assumed that there is no exchange of heat or salt through the ocean bottom, i.e. a no flux boundary condition is applied on active tracers at the bottom.
 This is the default option in NEMO, and it is implemented using the masking technique.
 However, there is a non-zero heat flux across the seafloor that is associated with solid earth cooling.
-This flux is weak compared to surface fluxes (a mean global value of $\sim 0.1 W/m^2$ [?]), but it is systematically positive and acts on the densest water masses.
-Taking this flux into account in a global ocean model increases the deepest overturning cell (i.e. the one associated with the Antarctic Bottom Water) by a few Sverdrups [?].
+This flux is weak compared to surface fluxes (a mean global value of $\sim 0.1 W/m^2$ [Stein and Stein 1992]), but it warms systematically the ocean and acts on the densest water masses.
+Taking this flux into account in a global ocean model increases the deepest overturning cell (i.e. the one associated with the Antarctic Bottom Water) by a few Sverdrups [Emile-Geay and Madec 2009].

-The presence or not of geothermal heating is controlled by the namelist parameter nn_geoflx.
+The presence of geothermal heating is controlled by the namelist parameter nn_geoflx.
 When this parameter is set to 1, a constant geothermal heating is introduced whose value is given by the nn_geoflx_cst, which is also a namelist parameter.
 When it is set to 2, a spatially varying geothermal heat flux is introduced which is provided in the geothermal_heating.nc NetCDF file (Fig.5.4.3).

-FIGURE 5.3 - Geothermal Heat flux (in $mW.m^{-2}$) used by ?.
-It is inferred from the age of the sea floor and the formulae of ?.
+FIG. 5.3 - Geothermal Heat flux (in $mW.m^{-2}$) used by Emile-Geay and Madec [2009].
+It is inferred from the age of the sea floor and the formulae of Stein and Stein [1992].